 Keep detailed records of your income from all sources throughout the year and ensure you hold onto every receipt.
 This will make it easier to calculate your estimated quarterly taxes and file your annual tax return.

 You can keep track of these incomings and outgoings in several ways – some freelancers favor a spreadsheet, while others prefer to use accounting software.
 However you go about it, the main focus is keeping accurate records to make your life easier.

-On that note, accounting software has progressed over the last few years to become a favoured option by freelancers and accountants alike.
+On that note, accounting software has progressed over the last few years to become a favored option by freelancers and accountants alike.
 Services like QuickBooks and Xero are two popular examples of accounting software that help you estimate taxes, track expenses and reconcile balance sheets.